 The early response to the increasing antibiotic resistance in the mid-1990's with initiation of long-term and structured measures from the profession and authorities is one important explanation of why Sweden has been able to slow the escalation of antibiotic resistance.
 Part of the strategy was implementation of treatment recommendations for common infections in outpatient care, resulting in a sustained decrease in antibiotic consumption.

 The Swedish strategic programme against antibiotic resistance – Strama

 Political support and commitment for the work is strong and many stakeholders are involved on local and national level.
 Strama (the Swedish strategic programme against antibiotic resistance), initiated in 1995, plays a central role in this field and is now an advisory body to the Public Health Agency of Sweden.

 Networking and interaction are key elements in the Strama work: from the early identification of a problem, through analysis of possible interventions, to implementation and follow-up.
 The Strama groups also share their experiences at recurrent Strama days and through the web portal www.strama.se.
 The Strama work is characterized by a cyclical process with continuous communication with prescribers.

 Local, national and international cooperation

 The Public Health Agency of Sweden works for an interdisciplinary, locally approved model by ensuring involvement of all relevant stakeholders including national and local authorities and professional and non-profit organisations.
-In 2012, the Swedish intersectoral coordinating mechanism was formed, a forum of 20 government agencies active in efforts against antibiotic resistance to strengthen action in the field.
+In 2012, the Swedish intersectoral coordinating mechanism was formed, a forum of 25 governmental agencies and organisations active in efforts against antibiotic resistance to strengthen action in the field.